madebyfabian/public-transport-app/README.md

 PWA for getting current departures and journeys for VGN Nuremberg Public Transport System.

-# Install instructions
+## Install instructions

-This repo can be installed and started by typing:
+Clone this repo and type in this command inside the folder to install all the dependencies:

 ```
 npm install
 ```

-and then
+to start a local server (localhost:8080) with the app running, type:
 ```
 npm start
 ```